cophi-wue/llms_read_hoelderlin/00_intro.md

 # Introduction

-These notebooks contain experiments for the paper `ChatGPT reads Hölderlin.
-How large language models 'understand' literature.`
+These notebooks contain experiments for the paper `Do Large Language Models understand literature?
+Case studies and probing experiments on German poetry.`

 After some pre-studies we decided not to use open source models like Llama 3.1:70b, because they didn't perform as well as the commercial models offered by OpenAI, Google and Anthropic.
 Llama 3.1:405b wasn't an option because we didn't have access to an infrastructure able to run it.